20 Years An Expat

 And I feel respected, which as I get older, feels increasingly important.
 It’s OK to be an older guy.
 To dress your age.
 To be a grown-up.
 I don’t have to pretend to care about every sporting event, or some pop music greatest hits list, or the latest bit of celebrity gossip.

-And being an outsider here doesn’t weigh on me either.
-The way it did during the years of my childhood I spent trying to fit in.
+And being an outsider here doesn’t weigh on me the way it did during the years of my childhood I spent trying to fit in.
 Maybe it’s like the way we are kinder to our friends in adulthood than when we’re kids and we manage to make relationships last longer because we’re more forgiving.
 And we realise our own potential to be the arsehole in the wrong.

 Because if these twenty years have taught me anything, it’s how much that young guy who got on a plane to London those years ago didn’t know about how the world works.
 I’m not sure how much more I do know now.
 It might be that it’s how much I don’t know that matters.
 So, I keep learning, travelling and seeing what the world has to reveal.